GacheruIan/yolo/README.md

    docker-compose up
    <img src="./client/src/images/ip32.png" alt="vagrant" />

-**some config in stage1 had to be commented out in stage2 you can use commit logs to check first yaml or switch to stage1 branch**
+**use yaml in stage1 to achieve the above accurately, the new yaml some things are different for stage2 objectives**